A higher Gross-Zagier formula and the structure of Selmer groups: Bipartite Euler systems for elliptic curves and the structure theorem

-In this section, we deal with the counterpart of Kolyvagin's work on the structure of Selmer groups reviewed in \S\ref{sec:heegner-point-kolyvagin-systems}.
+In this section, we deal with the counterpart of Kolyvagin's work on the structure of Selmer groups reviewed in \S\ref{subsec:heegner-point-kolyvagin-systems}.
 Let $E$ be an elliptic curve over the rationals, $p \geq 5$ a \emph{good} reduction prime for $E$, and $K$ an imaginary quadratic field.
-When the (generalized) Heegner hypothesis for $(E,K)$ is satisfied, Theorem \ref{thm:structure-kolyvagin} describes the module structure of $\mathrm{Sel}(K, E[p^\infty])$ in terms of the divisibilities of the (non-trivial) Heegner point Kolyvagin system under mild assumptions as we have seen \cite{kolyvagin-selmer, howard-kolyvagin, wei-zhang-mazur-tate}.
+When the (generalized) Heegner hypothesis for $(E,K)$ is satisfied, Theorem \ref{thm:structure-kolyvagin} describes the module structure of $\mathrm{Sel}(K, E[p^\infty])$ in terms of the divisibilities of the (non-trivial) Heegner point Kolyvagin system under mild assumptions as we have seen.

 The opposite case is studied in this section.
 In other words, the root number of $E/K$ is 1.
-The main result is the description of the structure of $\mathrm{Sel}(K, E[p^\infty])$ in terms of the valuations of the values of certain families of quaternionic automorphic forms (Theorem \ref{thm:structure-bipartite}).
-One remarkable feature is that our argument works even when $E$ has supersingular reduction at a prime $p$ and $p$ is inert in $K$ since we do not use Iwasawa theory in this section.
+The main result is the description of the structure of $\mathrm{Sel}(K, E[p^\infty])$ in terms of the values of certain families of quaternionic automorphic forms at Gross points (Theorem \ref{thm:structure-bipartite}).